 March 10, 1864 – During the Civil War, skirmishes were fought in White County, Tenn.; in the vicinity of Charlestown and Kabletown, West Virginia; and at Clinton and Mayfield, Ky.
 A two-day Federal operation encompassing Batesville, Wild Haws and Strawberry Creek, Ark. began.
 U.S. Major General Nathaniel P. Banks began to concentrate Federal troops at New Orleans for what would became known as the Red River Campaign, which would not end until May 22.

 March 10, 1865 – During the Civil War, a skirmish occurred in the vicinity of Woodville Station, Ala.

-March 10, 1865 - Confederate General William H. C. Whiting died at age 40 in prison at Governors Island in New York from the wounds he had suffered at during the fall of Fort Fisher, North Carolina.
+March 10, 1865 - Confederate General William Henry Chase Whiting, a native of Biloxi, Miss., died at age 40 in prison at Governors Island in New York from the wounds he had suffered at during the fall of Fort Fisher, North Carolina.

 March 10, 1876 – Alexander Graham Bell made the first successful telephone call.
 He spoke to his assistant, electrical designer Thomas Watson, who was in the next room.
 He said, “Mr. Watson — come here — I want to see you.”

 March 10, 1890 - Juliet Opie Hopkins died at the age of 71 in Washington, D.C.
 Hopkins served as the Superintendent of Civil War Hospitals established in Richmond by the State of Alabama during the Civil War.
 She became a Confederate heroine for her efforts and her portrait even appeared on Alabama state bank notes during the Civil War years.